mauriciabad/diy-multideck-website/content/others/home.md

 > Draw in your cards!

 The DIY multideck is a deck of 120 poker-sized playing cards that lets you play many games by using a bit of imagination and sometimes drawing in the cards.
-The cards have
+The cards are meant to be drawn on, so don't be afraid!
+Draw on the cards to create game-specific special cards.
+The cards can be arranged in 4 different combinations of suits and ranks, plus any other subset of those arrangements.
+The key

 ## Feature list